someengineering/fixinventory/docs/source/cloudkeeper/components/index.rst

 ckcore
 ******

-The Cloudkeeper graph platform :ref:`ckcore` is the persistence and query backend of Cloudkeeper.
+The Cloudkeeper graph platform :ref:`component-ckcore` is the persistence and query backend of Cloudkeeper.
 It maintains the graph of resources and provides APIs to update and access them.
-Within :ref:`ckcore` there are workflows consisting of steps that result in actions like ``collect``, ``cleanup`` or ``generate_metrics``.
-These actions are being received by components like :ref:`ckworker` and :ref:`ckmetrics`.
+Within :ref:`component-ckcore` there are workflows consisting of steps that result in actions like ``collect``, ``cleanup`` or ``generate_metrics``.
+These actions are being received by components like :ref:`component-ckworker` and :ref:`component-ckmetrics`.

 You can find more information in the section about :ref:`ckcore_spotlight`.